 Experiential book clubs need more time

-Experiential book clubs requires more time than conceptual ones.
+Experiential book clubs require more time than conceptual ones.
 This is because of the practice element.
 When we met to practice Error handling and Boundaries we stayed for 3 hours, but during this time everyone got to practice, everyone got feedback, and everyone got the opportunity to offer feedback and teach.

 This format works for other types of books as well